akasha19/plant-pod/frontend/doc/gettingStarted.md

 ## Adding a page

 To add a page, generate a component by running `ng generate component *name*` from the plant-pod-companion directory.
-Make sure to give it a meaningful name that describes it's purpose.
+Make sure to give it a meaningful name that describes its purpose.
 Don't use verbs in component names.
 Seperate words with dashes.
 Eg.: room-overview-page.

 ## Adding components to a page

-Before building larger and more complex components with regular html syntax, check if any of the [angular material components](https://material.angular.io/components/categories) fit. you will have to do less styling and it will be easier.
+Before building larger and more complex components with regular HTML syntax, check if any of the [angular material components](https://material.angular.io/components/categories) fit.
+You will have to do less styling and it will be easier.

 ## Styling